-Yes.
-The legal definition of the Nevada crime of "unpaid casino markers" consist of the following two (2) elements:
+The legal definition of the Nevada crime of "unpaid casino markers" consists of the following two (2) elements:

 - the defendant willfully and with an "intent to defraud" took out a casino marker, and

-- the defendant had insufficient money in his/her bank account to pay for it
+- the defendant had insufficient money in his/her bank account to pay for it3

-Nevada law automatically presumes the defendant had intent to defraud if there were insufficient funds in his/her bank account when the casinos tried to redeem the markers.
-So if a person's bank account overdrafts, the defendant is guilty until proven innocent.
+Nevada law automatically presumes the defendant had the intent to defraud if there were insufficient funds in his/her bank account when the casinos tried to redeem the markers.4 So if a person's bank account overdrafts, the defendant is guilty until proven innocent.5

 The only evidence that Nevada courts require a prosecutor to produce in order to convict someone of unpaid casino markers are the following two (2) slips of paper: